fireship-io/fireship.io/content/lessons/firebase-performance-quickstart/index.md

 ## Initial Setup

 The following demo uses Angular, but the principles apply to any frontend JavaScript web app - checkout the [official guide](https://firebase.google.com/docs/perf-mon/get-started-web) for setup instructions in non-Angular projects.
-By simplying including the performance package in your app you will receive metrics related to page load and HTTP performance.
+By simply including the performance package in your app you will receive metrics related to page load and HTTP performance.

 Keep in mind, you can use Firebase Performance as a standalone service without any other Firebase dependencies.
 In this case, you would want to load the lightweight script via the CDN as described in docs.